5. Performance Analysis¶

 routine.

-earlier, which has also been used to produce the initial solutions for
+earlier, which is also used to produce the initial solutions for the

-the local search algorithms.
-For comparative purposes, both of
+local search algorithms.
+For comparative purposes, two of gcol’s

-are used here, and we impose a fixed iteration limit of \(n\).
-The
+and we impose a fixed iteration limit of \(n\).
+The results are

-results are collected and displayed in the same manner as the previous
+collected and displayed in the same manner as the previous example.

 #Carry out the trials and put the results into a list